MicahParks/jwkset/README.md

 This is a JWK Set (JSON Web Key Set) implementation written in Golang.

+The goal of this project is to provide a complete implementation of JWK and JWK Sets within the constraints of the Golang standard library, without implementing any cryptographic algorithms.
+For example, `Ed25519` is supported, but `Ed448` is not, because the Go standard library does not have a high level implementation of `Ed448`.

 If you would like to generate or validate a JWK without writing any Golang code, please visit the [Generate a JWK Set](#generate-a-jwk-set) section.